SACLANT ASW Research Centre: The early years

 SACLANTCEN's mission was to conduct research and provide scientific and technical advice in the field of anti-submarine warfare to SACLANT.
 It could also be called upon to assist NATO nations in this domain.
-To carry out its mission the centre chartered an old freighter, the Aragonese, which was quickly transformed into a research vessel, giving the organisation a seagoing capability.
+To carry out its mission the centre chartered an old freighter, the Aragonese (ship), which was quickly transformed into a research vessel, giving the organisation a seagoing capability.
 In 1964 the 2,800 tonne Maria Paolina G. was chartered, replacing the aging Aragonese.

 In the early years the scientific programme was mostly centred on underwater acoustics, oceanography, systems concepts evaluation, and antisubmarine warfare.
 Understanding the complexities of how sound propagates underwater was, and continues to be, the basis for detecting and classifying submarines.
 Until the mid-1970s, the centre's research focus was mainly on deep waters, where Soviet nuclear submarines prowled for possible attack on the continental U.S. or to disrupt lines of communications between North America and Europe.
 In particular the Mediterranean Sea and the Strait of Gibraltar, which connected the two main operational areas, were of major interest.
 Studies in these two areas, carried out in the mid-1960s, resulted in significant developments in oceanographic buoy technology.
-Two longer cruises were carried out in the Greenland-Iceland-U.K. Gap, normally known as the GIUK Gap, the only available outlet into the ocean for Soviet submarines operating from the Northern Fleet bases on the Kola Peninsula.
+Two longer cruises were carried out in the Greenland-Iceland-U.K. Gap.